gjbkz/rollup-plugin-embed-css/readme.md

 A plugin to embed css into JavaScript codes using [postcss](https://github.com/postcss/postcss).

 1. This plugin imports a .css file as an object which maps class names to minified class names.
 Class names are minified uniquely and it makes styles modular.
+This means you don't have to concern about naming somethings.
+For example, you can use `.container` for every components.
-2. This plugin appends scripts which loads imported styles into the page.
+2. This plugin appends a script which loads imported styles into the page using [CSSStyleSheet.insertRule](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleSheet/insertRule).
 You don't have to load external .css files.
-3. This plugin supports `@import` syntax.
-The plugin detects them and append imported files to dependencies.
+3. This plugin detects `@import` syntax and append imported files to dependencies.

 ## Installation